Westward

 Video Demo

-Before we get into the details, here's a quick video demo of the final project, built in Principle.
+Before we get into the details, here's a quick video demo of the final concept, built in Principle.

 Is It Worth Buiding Something?